HenryASazo/Talk2Friends-app/README.md

 4. In order to run out app, we have just been hitting the run button and everything should run.

 UPDATED CAPABILITIES

--There are data checkers in the update page where users are only allowed to enter the appropriate data in each field.
+- There are data checkers in the update page where users are only allowed to enter the appropriate data in each field.
--Cleaned up the UI to make it easier to navigate.
+- Cleaned up the UI to make it easier to navigate.
--Added a separation in the friends tab to differentiate between friends and suggestions.
+- Added a separation in the friends tab to differentiate between friends and suggestions.
--Error messages to users when there is an invalid input
+- Error messages to users when there is an invalid input